Zimbabwe’s violent crackdown continues with reports of rapes

 - Adoptee deported by U.S. sues S. Korea, agency

-Human Rights Watch says it has received “very disturbing reports of a number of cases of women allegedly raped by members of security forces.”
+“We have received very disturbing reports of a number of cases of women allegedly raped by members of security forces,” said Dewa Mavhinga, southern Africa director for Human Rights Watch.
+He added: “Beatings, harassment and other abuses have continued after Mnangagwa’s return and there are no clear actions from the government to hold accountable those committing the abuses.”

-Police spokeswoman Charity Charamba says she has not received any reports of rape.
+Police spokeswoman Charity Charamba said she had not received any reports of rape.

+Vendors in the city center were being routinely rounded up by the military, beaten and dumped at police stations, human rights lawyer Doug Coltart said.

+Dozens of civil society leaders, opposition figures and activists have gone into hiding, fearing for their lives, Amnesty International said in a statement on Friday.
+It noted reported rapes, “lethal force” against protesters and the targeting of health workers who treat victims.

+“Children as young as 11 years old have been detained on frivolous charges,” said Deprose Muchena, Amnesty’s southern Africa director.
+“The authorities must immediately stop this merciless crackdown.”

-Zimbabwe Lawyers for Human Rights says arrests of suspected protesters continue.
+Zimbabwe Lawyers for Human Rights said arrests of suspected protesters continued, with many denied bail.

+On Friday the High Court in Harare said it would rule on Tuesday on an application by well-known activist and pastor Evan Mawarire to be released on bail.
+He has been held for a week and is charged with subversion, which carries a 20-year prison sentence.
+He is accused of inciting the unrest online.
+His lawyer rejects the allegations.